pypancsv/pypancsv/docs/quickexamples/index.md

 ### Sample CSV #3

 * Has 9 rows, 5 columns
-* Meant to represent records from a "correspondence log"-typed table in "Data Source #3"
+* Meant to represent records from a "people"-typed table in "Data Source #3"

 {% assign samplethree=site.data.sample3 %}